Archdiocese of Denver: Reports of sex abuse

 In a 2005 Denver Post article, five men described being fondled during the 1960s when they were boys by Harold White.
 In 1983, one of the men wrote to Stafford, accusing White of abusing him.
-The archdiocese responded that White was to "...receive an evaluation from competent personnel to determine whether there are any recurring difficulties.”
 The archdiocese allowed White to work in parish ministry until 1993.
-He was laicized by the Vatican in 2004.
+He was laicized in 2004.

 Tim Evans, pastor at St. Elizabeth Ann Seton Parish in Fort Collins, was convicted of sexual assault in 2007.
 He was sentenced to 14 years to life in prison for assaulting a teenage boy.
-In January 2023, Scott Venti sued the archdiocese, claiming that he had been sexually abuse multiple times during the 1990s by Evans in Fort Collins.

 In October 2019, Colorado Attorney General Phil Weiser released the preliminary results of an eight-month investigation on sexual abuse of children by Catholic clergy in Colorado.
 The report stated that at least 127 children had been molested by 22 clergy serving in the archdiocese.
-In late 2019, a man reported to authorities that he had been sexually molested multiple times by James Moreno between 1978 and 1980 at various church locations within the archdiocese.

-In October 2020, a voluntary program established by the Colorado dioceses to compensative sexual abuse victims announced that it was planning to $6.6 million in compensation to 81 victims of clergy sex abuse that year.
+In October 2020, a voluntary program established by the Colorado dioceses to compensative sexual abuse victims announced that it was planning to $6.6 million in compensation to 81 victims of clergy sex abuse.

 In December 2020, Weiser's final report was released.
 It named an additional nine clergy with credible accusations of sexual abuse and 46 alleged victims in both in the archdiocese and the Diocese of Pueblo.
 A total 52 priests who served in the Colorado diocese were named in the final report as having committed acts of sex abuse.
-Among other priests, the report had comments about these individuals:
+Among the priests were Harold White, whom the report called "the most prolific known clergy child sex abuser in Colorado history."
+John Stein was arrested for sex abuse charges in 1946 and 1956 but continued in ministry, molesting at least three children.